What happens when I contact The Harbour?

 Can my child come for counselling?

 No, The Harbour can only offer counselling to adults, but there are other agencies that can help if a child is ill, or if you are concerned about the impact on children of another family member being ill.
-Please see our Resources page for other sources of help.

 Are all your employees experienced and qualified?